Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 Default in the weapon section indicates that you are using a skill from the same category e.g. using Broadsword skill with a short sword.
 It will halve the skill as per the rules.

+To remove the experience checkbox from a skill add a - at the start of the name e.g. -Animal Lore.
+To add the experience checkbox  add a + to the start of a skill name e.g. +Animal Lore

-STR and DEX minimuns are not currently supported this maybe added in a future release.
+STR and DEX minimums are not currently supported this maybe added in a future release.

+## Version 19.11.2018

+Disguise starting skill changed to 05

+The Spirit Lore starting skill changed to 00

+Peacefull Cut changed to Peaceful Cut

+Customs (local)  tickbox removed

+Added the ability to add more weapons to the npc sheet

+## Version 15.10.2018
+ Fixed issues with NPC sheet

+ Added Sprul-Pa Hit locations

+## Version 02.10.2018

+Fixed experience boxes removed for sheets added before 18.09.2018 update.

+## Version 18.09.2018

+Add the ability to add or remove the experience checkbox

+Added an NPC sheet  accessible from the configuration on the first tab of each sheet version.

+## Version 06.09.2018
+ Fixed issues with category modifiers over 20.

+## Version 24.07.2018

+Fixed typos

+Added Charisma to Otherworld creatures.

+## Version 10.07.2018

+Prevented skill duplication on the full sheet

+Added buttonto add strike rankto turn order

+Completed fumble calculation fixes

+Add Tab for family and holding information

 ## Version 02.07.2018
-Fixes to  skill roll and melee templates becuase of site changes to css
+Fixes to  skill roll and melee templates because of site changes to css

 Fixed no damage shown if exact skill is rolled.